Paladin Crafting Guide

-- Equality - Priority = HIGH: Equality is a crucial card that functions as Paladin's primary form of board clear.
+- Equality - Priority = LOW: Equality is a crucial card that functions as Paladin's primary form of board clear.
 In combinations with Consecration, Wild Pyromancer, or Avenging Wrath, it can clear even the largest of boards.
-Control Paladin decks usually play two copies, although you can get away with one, or none, in more Midrange, or Aggro style decks.
+Control Paladin decks usually play two copies, although you can get away with one, or none, in more Midrange or Aggro style decks.